dywisor/kernelconfig/doc/rst/userguide.rst

 ..
 Important::

-    Until *curated sources* are not implemented,
+    Until *curated sources* are implemented,
     it is necessary the create an input ``.config`` file before running kernelconfig, e.g. with ``make defconfig``.